TheFifthRider/simply-roleplaying-webapp/docs/character/creation.md

 ### How much stress can you handle?

-Once you've done that, it's time to calculate your character's maxiumum stamina.
-Read up on [stamina](/character/stamina_and_injuries), then calculate your maximum stamina by adding 48 to the best possible value you can roll on your character's brawn die.
+Once you've done that, it's time to calculate your character's maxiumum damage.
+Read up on [stamina](/basics/damage_and_injuries), then calculate your maximum damage by adding 48 to the best possible value you can roll on your character's brawn die.

 `Maximum Stamina = 48 + best possible roll on brawn die`